What is the Cosa Nostradamus?

 Are there any vampires in the Cosa Nostradamus?

 No. I reserve the right to have something exist on blood, but there are no vampires as such.
 Why?
 Because there aren’t.
 There was a passing reference to lycanthropes, but they haven’t played a role in any of the stories.
 Yet, anyway.

 The novels were originally published by Luna, which was a romantic fantasy imprint.
 Are these books romances?

 In the purest genre sense, not really.
 There’s sexual content, occasionally, and relationships being built up and torn down and built up again as the characters grow and learn, but if you’re looking for a Happily Every After every time… well, no.

 Is Bonnie (from the PSI series) bisexual?

-Yes, and quite comfortable with it.
+Yes.
 That wasn’t planned, but her character developed that way, from the very first short story (“Illumination”).
 Yes, at the end of Dragon Justice she’s with a male partner, and no, you can’t assume that’s where she’ll stay….

 How many books in the Cosa Nostradamus universe will there be?